BUCKLE(OPCSDEFS) Optical Printer Control System BUCKLE(OPCSDEFS)

 A buckle sensor temporarily stops shooting to prevent film jams, should

-the film deviate from it's normal path and "buckle" into the sensors.
+the film deviate from its normal path and "buckle" into the sensors.

 Buckle conditions are checked whenever a shooting command is executed